 Google Assistant has a Settings menu.
 Under this menu, you can do everything from adjust your "OK Google" voice model to viewing a summary of your activity generated by Assistant.

-Alternatively, open the Google Assistant app by saying 'Ok Google', tap on the Snapshot icon in the bottom left and then tap on the circular profile icon in the top right corner > Tap on the Assistant tab and you'll see the various submenus.
+Open the Google Assistant app by saying 'Ok Google', tap on the Snapshot icon in the bottom left and then tap on the circular profile icon in the top right corner.
+Scroll down and you'll find various Google Assistant settings.

 Customise your news list

-Open the Google Assistant settings > Tap on the Services tab under your name and email > Scroll down to News and tap it to customise your news list.
+Open the Google Assistant settings > Scroll down to News and tap it to customise your news list.